miguelmota/streamhut/README.md

 As long as you have [`netcat`](https://en.wikipedia.org/wiki/Netcat) which comes pre-installed in most *nix systems than you can use streamhut!
 If you can't install netcat, you may also use the streamhut CLI client.

 **Disclaimer: This software is alpha quality and not production ready.
-Use at your own risk.**
+Use at your own risk!**

 ## Demo